AviaVox-BV/avx.voxbridge.console/README.md

    If `ENV` is not set, the application will prompt you to pick one when it starts.
 4. Start the app with `dotnet run --project SignalRConsoleClient`.

-The menu includes a `local` option.
-Ensure a corresponding URL exists in `appsettings.json` or remove that option from `Program.cs` if unused.